psilospore/lexi-lambda.github.io/_src/posts/2019-11-05-parse-don-t-validate.md

   - **Let your datatypes inform your code, don’t let your code control your datatypes.** Avoid the temptation to just stick a `Bool` in a record somewhere because it’s needed by the function you’re currently writing.
 Don’t be afraid to refactor code to use the right data representation—the type system will ensure you’ve covered all the places that need changing, and it will likely save you a headache later.

-  - **Treat functions that return `m ()` with deep suspicion.** Sometimes these are genuinely necessary, as they may perform an imperative effect with no meaningful result, but if the primary purpose of that effect is raising an error, it’s likely there’s a better way.
+  - **Treat functions that return `Monad void` with deep suspicion.** Sometimes these are genuinely necessary, as they may perform an imperative effect with no meaningful result, but if the primary purpose of that effect is raising an error, it’s likely there’s a better way.

   - **Don’t be afraid to parse data in multiple passes.** Avoiding shotgun parsing just means you shouldn’t act on the input data before it’s fully parsed, not that you can’t use some of the input data to decide how to parse other input data.
 Plenty of useful parsers are context-sensitive.